Learn - Accessibility

 Settings, Theme Variant section.
 A single toggle switches between Light Mode and Dark Mode.
 The toggle title shows the active mode.

-Each theme has both a light and a dark variant; the toggle picks which variant the app uses.
-The colors of the active theme change, but the theme itself does not.
-Category colors, account colors, and the palette behind the charts stay consistent between modes.
+Each theme has both a light and a dark variant, and each variant carries its own set of colors.
+The toggle picks which variant of the active theme the app uses; the theme itself does not change.

 Like text size, the mode you pick is saved per device.
 The default is light, and the choice is remembered for the next time you open the app on the same device.

 Why no “follow the system” option?
-Because it is a small surface, and a binary toggle is easier to scan than a three-way picker.
+Because this is a small setting, and a binary toggle is easier to scan than a three-way picker.
 If you want the app to match your system theme, set this toggle once when the system changes; the choice stays.

 Picking a higher-contrast theme